bengagobengago

 Q: Are Etsy fees tax-deductible?

 A: Yes, Etsy fees are a business expense and can typically be deducted on your taxes.
-Consult with a tax professional for your specific situation.
+When filing Schedule C, you'll need to select the right business activity code—check out our NAICS Codes Guide for Etsy Sellers to choose the correct classification for your shop.

 Q: How does Etsy compare to selling on my own website?